Data manager

 Date and datetimeSee below for full explanation.

 ContactDefault data type for phone customer attribute.
 It serves as default channel for two-way messaging communication.
-This type can not be changed as it is used for customer profile handling rules.
+This type can't be changed as it's used for customer profile handling rules.

 🚧